ZeeshanMukhtar1/OpenVerse/README.md

 6. **Create a Pull Request (PR)**: The finishing touch!
 Submit a Pull Request from your fork to this repository.
 Our team is eager to review it, and if it's a valid program without errors, it'll become part of the community.

+**If you need detailed instructions and a step-by-step guide on making your first open-source contribution, check out [this article](https://zeeshanmukhtar1.hashnode.dev/your-first-open-source-contribution) It covers everything from forking the repository to making your first pull request in the Real Full Stack Project.
+Happy coding!**

 ## What Can You Contribute? 🛠️

 Your contributions are as diverse as your creativity.
 Feel free to offer any of the following: